 ADK (Adenosine Kinase) is a Protein Coding gene.
-Diseases associated with ADK include hypermethioninemia encephalopathy due to adenosine kinase deficiency and hypermethioninemia due to adenosine kinase deficiency.
-Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
+Diseases associated with ADK include hypermethioninemia due to adenosine kinase deficiency and hypermethioninemia encephalopathy due to adenosine kinase deficiency.
+Among its related pathways are Metabolism and One carbon pool by folate.
 GO annotations related to this gene include poly(A) RNA binding and adenosine kinase activity.

 UniProtKB/Swiss-Prot for ADK Gene

 ATP dependent phosphorylation of adenosine and other related nucleoside analogs to monophosphate derivatives.
 Serves as a potential regulator of concentrations of extracellular adenosine and intracellular adenine nucleotides.

 Adenosine kinase (ADK) is a highly conserved monomeric enzyme that constitutes the primary route of adenosine metabolism under normal conditions.
 ADK decreases intracellular adenosine levels by catalyzing its conversion into AMP and ADP, using ATP as a phosphate donor.